 “As a scientific organisation and a State Body, the Marine Institute is committed to promoting gender equality and access to opportunities be they professional roles, training programmes, research related funding or opportunities to network with like-minded individuals.
 We invest in programmes and actions that encourage the participation of women and girls in all aspects of marine science and technology.
 We believe that a diverse workforce is essential for achieving our mission of advancing knowledge and understanding of the marine environment,” said Patricia Orme, Director of Corporate Services at the Marine Institute.

-The Marine Institute has a staff of 234 employees, and supports a strong workforce of female employees at 51%.
+The Marine Institute, which has a staff of 241 employees, supports a strong and inspirational workforce of female employees at 50.6%.
 The organisation continues to recognise that its employees' skills, experience, diversity and passion for the marine are central to the work that is undertaken for the government and other partners.

 "We are delighted to celebrate the International Day of Women and Girls in Science.
 By highlighting the contribution and achievements of women in marine science and sharing their passion for the work that they do, they can inspire the next generation of female scientists from all backgrounds to pursue careers in this field.
 We have women working in science, technical analysis and research, and many working in policy, maritime development, as well as corporate roles."
 Patricia Orme added.